Bring Your Own Proxy

 • Your own TLS / domain — the proxy issues certificates directly via Let's Encrypt for a wildcard under a domain you own.

-In the dashboard, BYOP proxies live under Reverse Proxy > Self-Hosted Proxies.
+In the dashboard, BYOP proxies live under Reverse Proxy > Clusters and appear as account clusters.
+See Shared and account clusters for the full distinction.

 How it works